Do you live next to a watercourse?

 Section 15: Disposal of or deposit matter removed from a water course on land adjoining the water course.

-For more information or if you have any concerns please contact Principal Engineer on 01235 422422.
+For more information or if you have any concerns please contact the Flood Risk Management Team on 01235 422679.